Ex-Colombia president questioned on witness tampering

 “It’s crucial that Colombia’s justice system handles this with professional, dispassionate rigor so that it doesn’t devolve into a circus,” said Adam Isacson, a Colombia expert with the Washington Office on Latin American think tank.

-Perhaps no political leader in Colombia’s recent history has wielded as much influence as Uribe, who still boasts legions of followers.
-He successfully led the campaign to reject a referendum approving Colombia’s peace process with leftist rebels in 2016.
-Last year, his support lifted a little-known senator, Ivan Duque, to the presidency.
+Perhaps no political leader in Colombia’s recent history has wielded as much influence as Uribe, who still has legions of followers.
+He led the “no” campaign that preceded Colombian voters rejecting a peace accord with leftist rebels in 2016, though the government later adopted a slightly revised version.
+Last year, Uribe’s support lifted a little-known senator, Ivan Duque, to the presidency.

 Uribe has persistently denied those charges and was an unwavering U.S. ally in the war on drugs during his 2002-2010 presidency.
 He extradited a record number of suspected drug traffickers to the U.S. and aggressively expanded a U.S. program to aerially spray wide swaths of illegal coca crops with chemical herbicide.